hotosm/osmlint/validators/filterBuildings/README.md

 #### Usage

 1. Download [OSM QA Tiles](https://osmlab.github.io/osm-qa-tiles/) for the planet or a country that you are interested in.
-2. For example, to run for peru.mbtiles: `osmlint filterresidentialbuildings peru.mbtiles > peru.json`
+2. For example, to run for peru.mbtiles: `osmlint filterbuildings peru.mbtiles > peru.json`